Nosework Rules Changes for 2020

 For 2020, Clubs will be able to offer up to two elements in one trial.
 Clubs may also offer all four elements in one trial but to do so, may only offer one class.
 This option will be similar to offering Full Trials, except exhibitors can now choose which elements to enter and do not have to enter all four in order to pass.
 The complete set of options can be found in the 2019 rules for All-Breed Events.

 Dogs can now earn a Champion title in any class level they are competing in.
 For example, any dog that has earned the Novice Nosework (NN) title can continue competing in the Novice B classes to earn legs toward the Novice Champion title.
 Once the dog earns the required number of legs from each element it will become a Novice Champion (NNCH).
 Each class level (Novice through Elite) will have a Champion title.

 To earn a Nosework Champion title a dog will need to earn a Champion title at all class levels.
 Grand Champion titles are now structured the same way.
 The complete details of how to earn these new Champion and Grand Champion titles can be found in the newly revised rulebook.

 All dogs that have already achieved the Nosework Champion (NCH) title will retain their Champion status.
 Any dog may continue earning legs under the current titling system through 2019 to earn a Champion or Grand Champion title.

-If a dog has an EN title and has not earned the Nosework Champion or Grand Champion by December 31st, 2019, they will be grandfathered in at the new Master or Master Grand Champion level and will need to earn legs from the Elite classes under the new requirements beginning January 1st, 2020.
+If a dog is working toward a Nosework Champion or Grand Champion and has not earned the title by December 31st, 2019, they will be grandfathered in at the new Master or Master Grand Champion level and will need to earn legs from the Elite classes under the new requirements beginning January 1st, 2020.